 In Ireland, many specialists see both private and public sector patients.
 You can see a specialist as a private patient without a GP´s referral, but you must pay for the treatment yourself.

 You can access hospital treatment by means of a referral from a GP or specialist contracted to the PCRS scheme.
 In-patient and outpatient treatment in the public system will then be provided free of charge.
-Treatment as a private or semi-private patient is subject to charge.
-You can go directly to the Accident and Emergency unit of any public hospital if you need treatment of this nature.
-You will receive treatment free of charge, by showing your European Health Insurance Card and ID.
+You can go directly to the Accident and Emergency unit of any public hospital if you need urgent hospital treatment.

-There are 48 public and 21 private hospitals in Ireland.
+There are both public and private hospitals in Ireland.
 The waiting lists of public hospitals are usually long.
 Access to treatment is faster in private hospitals.
-Private hospitals belong to the Independent Hospitals Association. contact information can be found on the website privatehospitals.ie.
+Private hospitals belong to the Independent Hospitals Association.
+Contact information can be found on the website privatehospitals.ie.